Gardening Program at Hope Garden

 1. Horticultural Program

 At Hope Garden, our mission is to foster improved well-being for individuals through the power of horticulture.
 We provide support rooted in horticultural therapy, leveraging plants and gardening activities to promote physical, mental, and social health.
 Our program also emphasizes sustainability.
-Though our garden may seem simple with its vegetable planters, we utilize every corner to fulfill our objectives: create, connect, exercise, learn new skills, and enjoy the fruits and vegetables of our hard work.
+Though our garden may seem simple with its vegetable planters, we utilise every corner to fulfil our objectives: create, connect, exercise, learn new skills, and enjoy the fruits and vegetables of our hard work.

 We welcome everyone to join us, whether you’re living with a chronic illness (such as cancer, dementia, or Parkinson’s disease), looking to learn and share gardening skills, seeking to make new friends, or simply wanting to have some fun.
 We’re here to support you in any way you choose.